fundamelon/terminal-game-tutorial/part2/README.md

     return 0;
 ```
 We can also remove all includes, and add ```#include "game.h"```.

-Finally, add a makefile target for game.cpp.
+You should now a makefile target for game.cpp.
+You can borrow [our example makefile](./makefile) for this.

 The project should now behave the same as our Hello World program from last section.
 There are several things to note: